ravigithub19/ai-virtual-mouse/README.md

 ## Installation

-To setup the app for development on your local machine, please follow the instructions below:
+To setup the system for development on your local machine, please follow the instructions below:

 1. Clone the repository to your machine